microsoft/Accera/docs/Manual/04 Fusing.md

 The first dimension is the fusing dimensions `f` with size 2.
 Next comes the fused dimensions `i` and `j`, followed by the unfused dimensions `k` and `l` from `schedule0` and `m` from `schedule1`.
 The slice (0, \*, \*, \*, \*, 0) contains a copy of `schedule0`, the slice (1, \*, \*, 0, 0, \*) contains a copy of `schedule1`, and the rest of `schedule` is padded with empty elements.
 Note that full fusing is a special case of partial fusing, where `s` is the larger of the dimensions of `schedule0` and `schedule1`.

 ### Constraint 2: the fusing dimension always precedes unfused dimensions
-Partial fusing introduces a second constraint on the fusing dimension.
-Namely, the fusing dimension must precede all of the unfused dimensions in the dimension order.
-This constraint also applies to dimensions that are derived from the fusing dimension and from the unfused dimensions via splitting.
+Another constraint introduced by partial fusing restricts that the fusing dimension must precede all of the unfused dimensions in its dimension order.
+This constraint applies to dimensions derived from the fusing dimension and the unfused dimensions via splitting.

 ### Safety
-The safety guarantees for partial-fusing are a natural extension of the guarantees for full fusing.
-Accera guarantees that the order of the fused schedules is preserved *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
-In other words, for each concrete value of the fused dimensions, all the corresponding work in `schedule0` (across all of its unfused dimensions) is performed before any of the corresponding work in `schedule1` (across all of its unfused dimensions), and this holds no matter how we transform the fused schedule.
-When fusing, the programmer needs to consider whether this property implies safety - we will show how this can be done in each of the examples below.
+The safety guarantees for partial fusing are a natural extension of the guarantees for full fusing. *For each value of the fused dimensions*, Accera preserves the fused schedules' order regardless of how the fused schedule is transformed.
+In other words, for each concrete value of fused dimensions, all the corresponding work in `schedule0` (across all of its unfused dimensions) is performed before the corresponding work in `schedule1` (across all of its unfused dimensions).
+This remains true no matter how we transform the fused schedule.
+While fusing, the programmer needs to consider if this property implies safety.
+The below examples shows how this can be done.

 ### Partial fusing example: fully-connected neural layer with activation
-Consider applying an element-wise operation, such as the ReLU function from the field of AI, to the result of a matrix-matrix multiplication.
-In the language of neural networks, this is called a fully connected layer with a ReLU activation.
+Consider applying an element-wise operation, such as the ReLU function of AI, to the result of a matrix-matrix multiplication.
+This is called a fully connected layer with a ReLU activation in the language of neural networks.
 The function `relu(x)` is simply `max(x,0)`.

-Specifically, imagine that we have an element-wise operator `relu` and we want to implement the equivalent of the Python code:
+Imagine that we have an element-wise operator `relu`, and we want to implement the equivalent Python code:
 ```python
 C = relu(C + A @ B)
 ```
-where `A` has a shape of (16, 11), `B` has a shape of (11, 10), and `C` has a shape of (16, 10).
-We define two nests, one for `C += A @ B` and the other for `C = relu(C)`, and obtain their corresponding default schedules:
+Here, `A` has a shape of (16, 11), `B` has a shape of (11, 10), and `C` has a shape of (16, 10).
+Let’s now define two nests, one for `C += A @ B` and the other for `C = relu(C)`, and obtain their corresponding default schedules:
 ```python
 # Create nest0 and schedule0
 nest0 = acc.Nest(shape=(16, 10, 11))